The Halo Graphic Novel: Background and publication

-The origins for the Halo Graphic Novel lay in Microsoft and Bungie's exploration of mediums to expand the Halo video game franchise into, with sequential art being an area of particular interest.
+The origins for the Halo Graphic Novel lay in Microsoft and Bungie's exploration of media into which they could expand the Halo video game franchise, with sequential art being an area of particular interest.
 Microsoft's head of franchise development, Eric Trautmann, assembled a draft comic written by John Ney Rieber and illustrated by Adi Granov.
 Bungie disliked the comic and Trautmann's team, and asked to choose their own artists and writers instead.
 Pete Parsons, the studio director of Bungie, wanted to hire Alan Moore and Joe Kubert for the graphic novel, though Trautmann was highly skeptical that such high-profile artists would agree to work on the project.

-After unsuccessful negotiation attempts, Bungie artist Lorraine Mclees suggested that Bungie finance and edit the novel itself before pursuing a publisher, allowing the studio to maintain control over the content and pursue the venture unencumbered by outside intervention.
+After unsuccessful negotiation attempts, Bungie artist Lorraine McLees suggested that Bungie finance and edit the novel itself before pursuing a publisher, allowing the studio to maintain control over the content and pursue the venture unencumbered by outside intervention.
 Comic industry veteran and lead designer Maria Paz Cabardo helped Bungie connect with a "dream team" roster of writers and artists Bungie admired.
 Bungie was buoyed by their success in approaching those in the medium that they respected and admired, including British comic book artist Simon Bisley and French artist Jean "Moebius" Giraud, and described seeing the team's characters realized by their comic book idols as a morale boost.

 Ideas for the stories were drawn from the series' story bible, with Bungie seeing the graphic novel as an opportunity to fill in "fictional gaps" and expand the context of their bigger stories.
 Executive producer Brian Jarrard explained that "The stories that happen off camera, the parallel events to the arcs that our fans know from the existing mediums, are the stories we really wanted to tell."
-Jarrard further described this as an attempt to move away from the story of the Master Chief, the central character of the franchise, and focus instead on what they believed to be the core themes that lay behind the game universe.
+Jarrard described this shift in focus as an attempt to move away from Halos central character, Master Chief, and focus on what they believed were the core themes of the series.
 Although Bungie created the story arcs present in the Halo Graphic Novel, the studio described the importance of providing a framework for each story that the various artists and writers could tell without jeopardizing their own voice.
 Artist Simon Bisley recalled that outside the direction to make characters look like they do in the games, he was given free rein to visualize the action.

 Looking to pitch the novel to publishers, Bungie approached Marvel Comics.
 Bungie cited Marvel's "passion for Halo" and "reach in the comic and publishing industry" as the main draws to the company.
 The studio worked alongside Marvel director of development Ruwan Jayatilleke, an early booster of the project, to assist in the distribution and publication of the novel.